Located amongst the corporate office buildings in the Darling Park precinct, you will find hidden gem Sepia Restaurant.

 The restaurant offers an a la carte, 4 course and a degustation menu.
 Though, on Friday and Saturday evenings and Saturday for lunch, only the degustation menu is offered.

-Goes without saying a high calibre wine list is offered, put together by SMH’s Good Food Guide’s 2013 Sommelier of the year, Rodney Setter.
+Goes without saying a high calibre wine list is offered, put together by the Sydney Morning Herald Good Food Guide’s 2013 Sommelier of the year, Rodney Setter.

 We think Sepia Restaurant is really something special and we hope you do too.